zhanxw/rvtests/README.md

     vcf2kinship --inVcf input.vcf --bn --out output

 The option `--bn` means calculating empirical kinship using Balding-Nicols method.
-You can specifiy `--ibs` to obtain IBS kinship or use `--pedigree input.ped` to calculate kinship from known pedigree information.
+You can specify `--ibs` to obtain IBS kinship or use `--pedigree input.ped` to calculate kinship from known pedigree information.

 Then you can use linear mixed model based association tests such as Fast-LMM score test, Fast-LMM LRT test and Grammar-gamma tests.
 An exemplar command is shown: